kkrismer/seqgra/docs/source/intro.rst

 .. note::
-    The ``tensorflow`` package is only required if TensorFlow models are used and will not be automatically installed by pip install seqgra.
+    The ``tensorflow`` package is only required if TensorFlow models are used and will not be automatically installed by ``pip install seqgra``.
 Same is true for packages ``torch`` and ``pytorch-ignite``, which are only required if PyTorch models are used.